 SW4 is used for this purpose.
 OFF meaning that the standstill current is set to be half of the selected dynamic current, and ON meaning that standstill current is set to be the same as the selected dynamic current.

-The current automatically reduced to 50% of the selected dynamic current 0.4 second after the last pulse.
-If the application needs a different standstill current, please contact Leadshine.
+The current automatically reduced to 50% of the selected dynamic current one second after the last pulse.

 Motor auto-identification and parameter auto-configuration